codio/tutorial_yo_angular/annotations.md

 - Installed dependencies to improve the functionality in our app with `bower`
 - Used `grunt serve` to build and preview an interim version of our app.
 All our edits resulted in a live reload of the page giving us a nice real-time view of what we authored.

 @annotation:tour
-#Getting Ready for Production
 ##Testing with Karma and Jasmine
-For those unfamiliar with Karma, it is a JavaScript test runner that is test framework agnostic.
-The Angular generator has two included test frameworks: ngScenario and Jasmine.
-When we ran yo angular earlier in this Codelab, the generator scaffolded a test directory in the root folder, created a `karma.conf` file, and pulled in the Node modules for Karma.
+For those unfamiliar with [Karma](http://karma-runner.github.io/), it is a JavaScript test runner that is test framework agnostic.
+The Angular generator has two included test frameworks: [ngScenario](https://code.angularjs.org/1.2.16/docs/guide/e2e-testing) and [Jasmine](http://jasmine.github.io/).
+When we ran `yo angular` earlier in this codelab, the generator scaffolded a **test** directory in the root folder, created a `karma.conf` file, and pulled in the Node modules for Karma.
 We’ll be editing a Jasmine script to describe our tests soon but let’s see how we can run tests first.

 Kill `grunt server` using Ctrl+C or just open up another terminal window from the Tools->Terminal menu.